 - 10-11 knots

 Built for adventure and crafted for comfort, the 120-guest Coral Adventurer Australian expedition ship offers a wine cellar, open galley serving small-batch cuisine, private balconies, six Zodiacs and two Xplorer tenders.
-This sister ship to the Coral Geographer, built in Norway and launched in 2019, is one of the newest small ships cruising Australia.
+This sister ship to the Coral Geographer, built in Norway and launched in 2019, is one of the newest small ships cruising Australia and beyond.
 Notable features include multiple well-stocked bars, two 600-square-foot suites and an elevator accessing all decks.